ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 This proposal has chosen to make a general exposition-only template `basic-atomic-accessor` which takes the `reference` type as a template parameter, and four alias templates for the specific atomic accessors.

-# Note to LWG

-Assuming both papers are approved, similar changes to `atomic_ref` in P2616R3 should also be applied to `atomic-ref-bound`.
+Assuming both papers are approved, SG1 voted that similar changes to `atomic_ref` in P2616R3 (Making std::atomic notification/wait operations usable in more situations) should also be applied to `atomic-ref-bound`.
 They are not yet in the wording of either paper, as we do not know what order LWG will apply them to the working draft.

 # Open questions